daamien/blog/_posts/2019-09-23-new_version_of_PostgreSQL_Anonymizer_and_more.md

 date: 2019-09-23 10:17:36
 layout: post
 title: New version of PostgreSQL Anonymizer and more...
-description: "GDPR fines are coming and other stories !"
+description: "GDPR fines are coming and other stories!"
 category: english
 tags: ["PostgreSQL","data","masking", "anonymization", "GDPR"]
 ---

-One year I started a side-project cvalled [PostgreSQL Anonymizer] to study and learn various ways to protect privacy using the power of PostgreSQL.
+One year ago, I started a side-project called [PostgreSQL Anonymizer] to study and learn various ways to protect privacy using the power of PostgreSQL.
 The project is now part of the [Dalibo Labs] intiative and we've published a [new version] last week...